Megscammell/METOD-Algorithm/docs/_sources/Outputs of the METOD Algorithm/index.rst.txt

 As discussed in :ref:`Example 1<ex1>` and :ref:`Example 2<ex2>`, outputs can be saved to csv files.

-The table below contains details of the outputs from :bash:`metod.py`.
+The table below contains details of the outputs from the METOD Algorithm.

 .. list-table:: Outputs of metod.py
    :widths: 25 25 50